wescamp/A_New_Order-1.10/A_New_Order/readme.txt

 they like my work :D A.D.D).

-I won't be buying more images for sure; I have commissioned six story images and three portraits (one of them is still in work).
+I won't be buying more images for sure; I have commissioned six story images and four portraits (one of them is still in work).
 Sigil bought five portraits.
 I have counted how many images ANO needs to make me feel it is REALLY finished in terms of graphics, and then how much it would cost me, and the decision is: no way (it would take two my full monthly salaries).
+Current cost of ANO amounts to just about 330 euros (more or less, since I pay in PLN, and Sigil paid in dollars).

 SO YOU WANT TO CREATE A SEQUEL?
 -------------------------------